garybuhrmaster/mythhdhrrecorder/README.md

   * This recorder depends on the functionality added to MythTV with ticket #12919.
-As of this writing, that patch has not been backported to 0.28, so individuals will either need to be running a later version, or compile their own version of MythTV.
+As of this writing, that patch is in fixes/0.28, but may not have been integrated by your packager.
+    Individuals may either need to be running master, compile their own version of MythTV, or request their packager to update their package.

   * The HDHR sharing API requires exclusive use of a tuner for each program.
 There is no ability